a1nn1997/obsidian-notes/interview/14+ days spreek(12-26+)/aws/compute.md

         "service_type": "Compute",

-        "description": "AWS Elastic Beanstalk is a fully managed service for deploying, managing, and scaling web applications and services.",
+        "description": "AWS Elastic Beanstalk is a fully managed service for deploying, managing, and scaling web applicationcs and services.",

         "usage": "App deployment, management, and scaling without infrastructure management.",